Moving FAQ

 Deconsolidation Charges: charges to consolidate goods from two different sites such as your main residence and your office furniture etc.

-Shuttle Charges: charges that would be added if the main transporting vehicle could not deliver to the intended site because of narrow city street or areas where the gross vehicle weight was restricted and the load is required to be redistributed into a smaller vehicle(s).
+Shuttle Charges: charges that would be added if the main transporting vehicle could not deliver to the intended site because of narrow city streets or areas where the gross vehicle weight was restricted and the load is required to be redistributed into a smaller vehicle(s).

 Other items generally excluded: